National Council of Negro Women, Inc. - San Diego Section

 1960 - 1970

-Partnered with several hospitals in the San Diego for African American girls to train to become Candy Stripers.
+• We collaborated with several San Diego hospitals for African American girls to train as Candy Stripers.

 1980 - 1999